 Middle Reaches Attractions — The Loess Plateau

-Hukou Waterfall (‘Teapot Mouth’ Waterfall), 400km (250 miles) from Xi’an, is the most spectacular waterfall on the Yellow River, where the Huang He’s yellow waters are funneled and poured like tea from a giant teapot.
+Hukou Waterfall ('Teapot Mouth' Waterfall), 400km (250 miles) from Xi'an, is the most spectacular waterfall on the Yellow River, where the Yellow River's yellow waters are funneled and poured like tea from a giant teapot.
+Read more on Hukou Waterfall.

 Luoyang — Ancient Capital and Buddhist Holy Land